CarbonixUAV/pyStream/README.md

 ## Camera configuration

-To enable the CSI1 port on the RPi CM4, see https://wiki.seeedstudio.com/Dual-Gigabit-Ethernet-Carrier-Board-for-Raspberry-Pi-CM4/#dsi-and-csi-connectors-configuration
+To enable the CSI1 port on the RPi CM4 (only on Seeed Sual etehrnet board), see https://wiki.seeedstudio.com/Dual-Gigabit-Ethernet-Carrier-Board-for-Raspberry-Pi-CM4/#dsi-and-csi-connectors-configuration

 ## Installing